 Even with those hurdles, sports betting was, at a minimum, a $150 billion business.
 Now that it can be legally out in the open, I expect the industry to hit $250 billion in the next few years.

 That may seem like a huge number.
 After all, the alcohol industry is estimated to be a $250 billion yearly market.
 Will sports betting be as big as alcohol?

 I believe so.
 A legal market is going to be a lot bigger than an illegal one.
 Just look at what we’re seeing in the legal marijuana market.

 In 2016, the illegal cannabis market in the U.S. was worth about $46 billion.
 But with pro-cannabis legislation sweeping the country, the legal cannabis market will grow a lot more.
 By 2025, the legal pot market is forecast to reach $146 billion.
 That’s more than a 200% increase.

-A $250 billion market for sports betting may turn out to be conservative.
+So… a $250 billion market for sports betting may turn out to be conservative…

-Of course, there are investment implications here.
+Of course, there are investment implications in this.
 But it’s not what you’re likely thinking…

 Investors may assume that the biggest beneficiaries of sports betting will be the Las Vegas casinos.
 That couldn’t be more wrong.

 Sports betting has been legal in Nevada for years.
 Last year, the state earned about $250 million from sports betting.
 So even with this new Supreme Court decision, it’s business as usual for Las Vegas.
 The ruling won’t hurt.
 But it won’t cause the casinos there to see a spike in betting.

 The place to start your investment research is with legal casinos in states that previously outlawed sports betting.